 Northern Virginia offers a broad range of possible sites once you get past the Potomac River bluffs in Arlington.
 The wineries at the outskirts of the metro area are particularly good locations.
 Bluemont Vineyard, for example, has a terrace that looks to the western sky (and over the lovely Northern Virginia countryside).
 As you go further west and up into the Blue Ridge Mountains, the views only get more spectacular.

 One of the trickiest things about sunset engagement shoots is the climatic conditions.
 Obviously, good weather is something you will want no matter where and when you have your engagement photo session.
 (Though we should note that neither rain nor snow nor fog are obstacles to us getting stunning portraits of you.
 Some of the best engagement pictures imaginable have precipitation as defining characteristics.)
 Scheduling a sunset session adds an extra layer of difficulty, though.

 For the sky to light up spectacularly behind you, the conditions need to be just right.
 For starters, there need to be clouds.
 Without those, there is nothing for the setting sun to illuminate.
-The sky just turns a bit orange by the horizons, but you do not get the dazzling colors of a really gorgeous sunset.
+The sky just turns a bit orange by the horizons.
+But you do not get the dazzling colors of a really gorgeous sunset.
 There cannot be too many clouds, though.
 An entirely overcast sky will lead to a very disappointing sunset.
 The most crucial factor, though (and this is the really tricky part), is having the clouds in the right place.

 We hope these suggestions help you in planning your engagement photo session.
-If you would like to hear other tips for getting the most out of your engagement shoot or want more information about booking a session with us, please do contact us!Northern Virginia Wedding Photographer (5), Virginia Engagement Session (2).
+If you would like to hear other tips for getting the most out of your engagement shoot or want more information about booking a session with us, please do contact us!Northern Virginia Wedding Photographer (3), Virginia Engagement Session (2).

 © 2023 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers